Senior Gear Editor

 Boxy fit

-The 650 Down Jacket 2.0 is no exception, with a decently warm 3.0 oz of 650 fill-power down, and features like zippered hand pockets, interior drop-in pockets, and it can be packed into the left-hand pocket for easy storage.
-The downsides are the fact that it’s certainly not a leader in warmth, and has a bit of a boxier fit (a pro for layering but a con if used by itself).
+The 650 Down Jacket 2.0 is no exception, with a decently warm 3.0 oz of 650 fill-power down, and features like zippered hand pockets, and interior drop-in pockets, and it can be packed into the left-hand pocket for easy storage.
+The downsides include the fact that it’s certainly not a leader in warmth and has a bit of a boxier fit (a pro for layering but a con if used by itself).

 CHECK PRICE ON REI